 The Nigerian labour market has experienced problems ranging from unemployment, downsizing by employers of labour, inconsistent government policies, low employment generation capacity and imbalance between demand and supply of labour.
 As at 2019, it was estimated that the Nigerian labour force was about 62.47 million which qualified it as the largest workforce within the African continent (NBS, 2019).
 However, the large proportion of Nigeria's labour force appears to have been consistently underperformed in terms of productivity of labour.
-Figure 2 below shows that between 2011 and 2019 productivity of labour force in the country.
+Figure 2 below shows that between 2011 and 2019 productivity of labour increased slowly notwithstanding the rapid increase in population and labour force in the country.
 The slow increase in productivity of labour could be due to the rising unemployment and low labour participation rates.